Introduction to Investing in Inclusion

 Investing in Inclusion is created for professionals from any discipline – consulting, accounting, law, public policy, media, technology, education or finance – and equips them with practical and conceptual knowledge about how to incorporate a gender-lens into their organizational thinking and processes.

-Completion of the short course and/or getting certified qualifies you to join our Future 500 Network.
+Completion of the short course qualifies you to join our Future 500 Network.

-Introduction to Investing in Inclusion (1.5 hours online, FREE)
+Introduction to Investing in Inclusion (1.5 hours online)

-Your impact journey begins with an online short course that is entirely free for all participants.
-The Introduction to Investing in Inclusion acts as a primer for developing a gender transformative mindset with a dual-focus on social and environmental impact alongside financial returns.
+Your impact journey begins with the Introduction to Investing in Inclusion short course which acts as a primer for developing a gender transformative mindset with a dual-focus on social and environmental impact alongside financial returns.
 This course is also a prerequisite to participating in our Future 500 Network.

 - Recognize the need and importance of investing in inclusion